 Country info and advice - Kazakhstan

-The following comments are from teachers who have worked, or are currently working, in Kazakhstan.
-If you are a teacher and have some advice about Kazakhstan, please share here.
+The following comments are from English teachers who have worked, or are currently teaching English in Kazakhstan.
+If you are an English teacher and have some advice to share about Kazakhstan, please post here.

 Kazakhstan is still not very open to the West or Western ways.
 English tends to be taught by Kazakhs (badly)